shreyash1505/Aspect-Based-Sentiment-Analysis/README.md

 Here, 100 is the maximum length of words that I choose to represent a message;
 50 is the dimension of pretrained word vector that we use;
 7 is the dimension of the vector for representing the distance of this word to the target word;
 36 is the dimension of the vector for representing the POSTag for this word;

+## Evaluation
+  - Accuracy: Achieved an accuracy of 74% on both datasets
+  - Macro F1 Scores:
+    - Positive class: 78%
+    - Negetive class: 72%
+    - Neutral Class: 57%

 ## LSTM model
 The layers include